-Peter Francis Straub (born March 2, 1943) is a popular American writer and poet, best known for his horror fiction.
-He has had two novels adapted for film—Full Circle was based on his 1974 novel Julia, and his novel Ghost Story was adapted with the name unchanged.
-He has also co-authored two novels with horror legend Stephen King.
-He has won the Bram Stoker Award several times, and his novel Koko won the World Fantasy Award.
+Peter Francis Straub (March 2, 1943 – September 6, 2022) was a popular American writer and poet, best known for his horror fiction.
+He had two novels adapted for film: Full Circle was based on his novel Julia, while Ghost Story (1979) was adapted with the name unchanged.

 - Marriages (1973; non-horror)